dady8889/Onova.Publisher/README.md

   ...
 }
 ```
-For the sake of simplicity of the installer, I am standardising the name of the manifest file as MANIFEST. *(however, if it is a big problem, it could be made as a parameter)*
-Onova itself does not require any specific manifest name.

-You can now try creating another version, by running similar command:
+You can try creating another version, by running a similar command:
 ```
 PM> Onova.Publisher --name DummyApp --version 1.3.0 --url https://dummy.com/files/ --target publish\
 ```
-Now, you should just need to upload the new zip file and update the latest MANIFEST entry. *(unless a new version of the publisher had come out in the meantime, in which case an update for the installer may be issued)*
+Now, you should just need to upload the new zip file and update the latest MANIFEST entry. *(unless a new version of the publisher had come out in the meantime, in which case an update for the installer may be required)*

-After everything is in place, let's try downloading and running the *webinstaller.exe* of our application.
+After uploading the files, let's try downloading and running the *webinstaller.exe* of our application.
 The installer is written in C++ and statically linked for x86, compiled with MSVC, which means it should run on any reasonable Windows installation.
 Running the installer will greet us with a console window with the following contents:
 ```